lf-edge/ekuiper/docs/en_US/restapi/rules.md

 # Rules management

-The Kuiper REST api for rules allows you to manage rules, such as create, show, drop, describe, start, stop and restart rules.
+The eKuiper REST api for rules allows you to manage rules, such as create, show, drop, describe, start, stop and restart rules.

 ## create a rule